Natural Sciences and Engineering Research Council (NSERC)

 In the event the applicant is not successful in obtaining a Discovery Grant while concurrently applying to the RTI Program, each case will be reviewed to determine if there are ample funds from other NSERC research grants to conduct the research linked to the RTI request.

-The university quotas will be removed, so all eligible Canadian university researchers will be able to participate on one application per competition, either as an applicant or a co‑applicant, but not both.
+All eligible Canadian university researchers will be able to participate on one application per competition, either as an applicant or a co‑applicant, but not both.

 Maximum Project Value

 $150,000 in support for research tools and instruments with a net cost between $7,001 and $250,000 (excluding taxes, customs and importation fees, transportation and shipping charges, and assembly and installation costs).
 Net cost represents the cost of the equipment after any discount from the vendor.
 Vendor discount must be free of conditions, restrictions, or limitations (e.g., cannot be offered in exchange for services from users benefiting the vendor company).

 - For tools and instruments that form a comprehensive system intended to support NSERC funded research in the natural sciences and engineering.
 A comprehensive system is one in which each tool or instrument forms part of an integrated system of operation to support the research program(s).
 Requests that bundle unrelated tools and instruments together will not be accepted.